lukestanley/llm_proxy_cache_stats/README.md

-# LLM Proxy Cache Stats :bar_chart: :robot: :floppy_disk: :zap:
+# LLM Proxy Cache Stats :bar_chart::robot:🧠:floppy_disk:

 Ahoy, mateys!
 LLM Proxy Cache Stats be a Python application that caches requests to the OpenAI API and provides basic analytics on the requests and responses.
 Inspired by the legendary Helicone, this here treasure be simpler and easier to set up.
 Arrr!
 No need for a database, nor Cloudflare.